SolarWinds is a software company based in Austin Texas where their global headquarters can be found.

 The company was started in 1999 and has been developing different products since then.

-One such product is SolarWinds’ SAM, or Server and Application Management.
+One such product is SolarWinds’ SAM, or Server and Application Monitor.

 In its simplest form it is a comprehensive server monitoring suite that also gives users the visibility that they need to run custom monitoring solutions for their infrastructure.

 It is quick and easy to set up and is normally up and running in a few minutes once installed.